GutenbergSource/2564-Walker-Wanderings-Among-South-Sea-Savages/README.md

 This repository contains the TEI master file, and derived text and HTML files of an ebook posted to [Project Gutenberg](https://www.gutenberg.org/).
 Like the version posted to Project Gutenberg, this ebook is free from copyright in the U.S. No claim is made about its copyright status outside the U.S.

 The version maintained in this repository may be slightly out-of-sync with the version maintained at Project Gutenberg.
 Mostly, fixes will be made first here, and only then reposted to Project Gutenberg.
-When you encounter any issue in this text, please submit a bug on the project.
+When you encounter any issue in this text, please report it here.

 ## About This Ebook